react-knowledgeable/rk-community-site/content/stories/recap-rk-2019.md

 ---

+In my third year of college, while I was spamming the "whats your progress" thingy on the most ubiquitous animal in my major -- smart guys, I was also working at a learning center where, instead of having us help students who were taking the classes we took before, it actually let us help students who were _taking the same class with us_.
+This is where sharing my learning process turned out to help me.
+By explaining my the problems over and over again, _I_ get a much refined understanding myself.

 There's a #learnInPublic hashtag where one of our friends, swyx, is a major advocate behind its recent upbeats.
 RK will repeatedly share its taste in this guiding principle because, as Professor Feynman has also said, *teaching is the best way to learn*.

+---

 The podium *shines* when it is picked up by a first-time speaker, or someone who rarely speaks up in the team, or someone sees something so interesting that she absolutely has to share it.
 Be it initializing a new life experience, providing a stage for the rarely-heard-from, this podium has those "extra" meanings which now is an essential existence that I believe every team must possess.